 Many homeowners become real estate investors when they are ready to upgrade to a new house.
 As soon as the previous residence has been rented, a private long-term rental loan can be used to refinance and/or cash out equity.

 If the previous residence is used as a 2nd home by the investor, a private lender will not consider it.
 Even if the home is rented out short-term from time-to-time, it’s still considered a consumer purpose, and private/hard money lenders only offer mortgages for investment purposes.

 Investors that operate a short-term rental business on their property may have fewer financing options in private lending.
 Most lenders that offer long-term rental loans will want there to be an active lease agreement in place.
 Short-term / vacation rentals may have inconsistent rental income, and this is seen as a higher risk for lenders.
 If the property is located in a ski resort town or beach city, there may be slow seasons with lower revenue that cannot support the mortgage payment.

-> That being said, there are some private lenders that will gladly provide a long-term rental loan on a property that is used to operate a short-term rental business.
-It’s just not very common.
+That being said, there are some private lenders that will gladly provide a long-term rental loan on a property that is used to operate a short-term rental business.
+It started becoming a popular loan program in late 2021.